 - “Who Is Liberal Now?
 Rising Powers and Global Norms,” In Amitav Acharya, editor, Why Govern: Rethinking Demand, Purpose and Progress in Global Governance (Cambridge: Cambridge University Press, 2016), pp. 55-73.

 international politics, international political economy, international monetary cooperation, global governance, regional institutions, IMF, World Bank.

-Kahler is an expert on international politics and international political economy, including global governance, international monetary and financial cooperation, and regional institutions.
-Kahler was most recently Rohr Professor of Pacific International Relations and Distinguished Professor of Political Science at the School of International Relations and Pacific Studies (IR/PS) and the Political Science Department, University of California, San Diego.
-He has been a Fellow at the Woodrow Wilson International Center for Scholars (2012-2013), at the Center for Advanced Study in the Behavioral Sciences at Stanford University (2007-2008), and at the Council on Foreign Relations (1994-1996 and currently).
+Miles Kahler is an expert on international politics and international political economy, including international monetary cooperation, global governance, and regional institutions.
+Kahler was most recently Rohr Professor of Pacific International Relations and distinguished professor of political science at the School of International Relations and Pacific Studies (IR/PS) and the Political Science Department, University of California, San Diego.
+He has been a fellow at the Woodrow Wilson International Center for Scholars (2012-2013), at the Center for Advanced Study in the Behavioral Sciences at Stanford University (2007-2008), and at the Council on Foreign Relations (1994-1996 and currently).
 He is a member of the Editorial Board of International Organization.
 His current research centers on the role of emerging economies in global governance and challenges to the nation-state as a dominant unit in the international system.
 Recent publications include Integrating Regions: Asia in Comparative Context (co-editor, Stanford University Press), Politics in the New Hard Times (co-editor and contributor, Cornell University Press), and "Rising Powers and Global Governance: Negotiating Change in a Resilient Status Quo," (International Affairs, 2013).